 Seeing a skull and bones on the high seas sent people fleeing in fear of imminent attack, for pirates wasted little time once their presence was known.

-Although they shouldn’t attack customers, corporations today should likewise waste little time taking action once a target sees their brand.
-The move from awareness to acquisition is a critical process in the customer lifecycle.
+Although they should not attack customers, corporations today should likewise waste little time taking action once a target sees their brand.
+The move from awareness to acquisition is a critical process in the customer lifecycle, and the businesses that master it build the foundation for sustainable, profitable growth.

-While cannons and swords were effective when pillaging ships and towns along the high seas, today’s civilized lands call for a more nuanced approach to gathering people.
-Corporations must entice, rather than force, customers to join their tribe (or crew, in this case).
+While cannons and swords were effective when pillaging ships and towns along the high seas, today's civilized markets call for a more nuanced approach.
+Corporations must entice, rather than force, customers to join their tribe.

 Image Credit: 500 Hats

-This transaction often isn’t a monetary payment for goods or services, but it’s normally an exchange of information and permission.
-The target audience volunteers their personal information with the understanding the company will contact them in the future.
+Acquisition can be defined as the moment of the very first transaction with a customer, or simply the act of bringing new customers and clients into your business.
+This transaction often is not a monetary payment for goods or services.
+Instead, it is normally an exchange of information and permission.
+The target audience volunteers their personal information with the understanding that the company will contact them in the future.

-To further entice customers to make this transaction, many companies offer some immediate content in exchange for personal information.
-Coupons, PDF downloads, ebooks and membership deals are all common offerings that tend to be much more accepted than threats of cannonballs or pillaging.
+To entice customers to make this exchange, many companies offer immediate value in return.
+Coupons, PDF downloads, ebooks, free trials, and membership deals are all common offerings that serve as the catalyst for converting an interested visitor into an identifiable lead.

 Image Credit: 500 Hats